Psy-Fer/interARTIC/docs/installation.md

 ### Linux users (distributions supporting apt)

-If you are a Linux user using a distribution that supports `apt`, you may instead follow the commands below to install Python:
+If you are a Linux user using a distribution that supports `apt`, you may follow the commands below to install Python 3.7:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update